 Honest students only use authorized documentation during an exam, and they properly cite their sources in an assignment, for example.
 They avoid passing off another person’s efforts and ideas as their own.
 Thus, they adopt attitudes expected from the best managers.

-In an academic context, unethical behavior can take three forms: plagiarism, cheating, and fraud.
+In an academic context, unethical behavior can take various forms, including plagiarism, cheating, and fraud.
 They are considered violations.